Content

 The Test: On the Trail with MaXalamis Tire Insert

 The idea behind this product is as simple as it is ingenious: The tire pressure is not just left to the air; a stabilizing foam helps here.
 The puncture insert allows you to ride with less air pressure and enjoy more riding performance and safety.
-So much for the theory, but does it work?
+That's the theory, but does it work?

-Indeed, we were skeptical and immediately had comparisons with commercial pipe insulation from the hardware store in mind.
-So, let's go out... after the installation, it was time to test the qualities of the MaXalami Pepi's Tire Noodle on natural terrain.
+Indeed, we were skeptical and immediately had comparisons with conventional pipe insulation from the hardware store in mind.
+So off we went... after the installation, it was time to test the qualities of the MaXalami Pepi's Tire Noodle on natural terrain.

-folding tires that we tested together with the tubeless puncture protection
+folding tires we tested with the tubeless puncture protection

-Light-footed on the go: With the Maxxis Forekaster XC tire and the Aggressor, we installed light folding tires, where without Pepi's Tire Noodle, defects would have been guaranteed.
+Light on the go: With the Maxxis Forekaster XC tire and the Aggressor, we installed lightweight folding tires, where defects would have surely occurred without Pepi's Tire Noodle.

 This is how we tested the tire insert:

-We tested the system with light folding tires.
-At the front, the Maxxis Cross Country tire Forekaster was mounted, while at the rear, a Maxxis Aggressor provided grip.
+We tested the system with lightweight folding tires.
+At the front, the Maxxis Cross Country tire Forekaster was mounted, and at the rear, a Maxxis Aggressor provided grip.

-The air pressure was reduced by 0.5 bar to achieve significantly more grip on the trail.
-Risky, because experience shows that with this setup snakebites and the so-called burping (= when the tire slips off the rim in curves due to too low air pressure) accumulate.
+The air pressure was reduced by 0.5 bar to gain significantly more grip on the trail.
+Risky, because experience shows that with this setup snakebites and the so-called burping (= when the tire comes off the rim in corners due to too low air pressure) tend to accumulate.
 But neither was the case!

-(Note: Our test rounds were done with MTBs, meanwhile MaXalami's Tire Noodles tire inserts are also widely used on gravel bikes.)
+(Note: Our test rounds were done with MTBs, meanwhile MaXalamis Tire Noodles inserts are also frequently used on gravel bikes.)

-We were on the trail with our test vehicle for several days in a row, yet there was not a single snakebite on our tires even under the toughest conditions, although we were using a super light cross-country tire at the front, which would undoubtedly have been battered by the terrain under normal circumstances (without the foam ring).
-We were really impressed and kept checking our tires, but couldn't find any snakebites.
+We were on the trail with our test vehicle for several days in a row, yet there was not a single snakebite on our tires under the toughest conditions, even though we were using a super-light cross-country tire at the front, which would undoubtedly have been battered by the terrain under normal circumstances (without the foam ring).
+We were really impressed and kept checking our tires but couldn’t find any snakebites.

 Even the high alpine scree slopes around Davos, really tough trails, and the nastiest terrains couldn’t harm the tires and rims.
 We are quite sure: This was largely due to Pepi’s Tire Noodle from MaXalami.